F5CodeGuru/asm342/module4/lab6/lab6.rst

-Lab 4.6: Getting data across all polciies and providing a report
+Lab 4.6: Getting data across all policies and providing a report
 ------------------------------------------------------------------

 Task 1 - Using Python to report on the CVE that each policy provides protection against